-Halloween is slowly creeping up on us, so now's the perfect time to share our tips on pumpkin carving for kids ready for 31st October.
+Halloween is slowly creeping up on us, so now's the perfect time to share our pumpkin carving ideas for kids ready for 31st October.
 Take a sneaky peek at the top tips below to make sure your Jack O’lantern is the talk of the graveyard this year.

 We’ve all been there.
 Scrolling through endless pumpkin pictures with a pang of envy at every work of art our friends and other families have sculpted for Halloween parties and doorstep displays.
 Fear not - thanks to Morrisons’ very own carving expert, our 10 ‘top tricks’ and easy-to-use templates, yours could be up there with the best of them this year...ready to scare the competition witless.